 Teaching a dog to develop a soft mouth is something that should ideally take place when the dog is a puppy (prior to 5 months old!) by providing feedback when they bite too hard.

 Bite inhibition training teaches the puppies to be gentle with human skin, but for a gun dog, it’s also important to learn how to carry things gently, yet firmly in the mouth.
-There are several ways to train soft mouths using gentle methods as an alternative to forced-fetching.
+There are several ways to train soft mouths using gentle methods as an alternative to the gruesome practice of forced-fetching.

 Force-Free Methods For Softer Mouths